CowDogMoo/warpgate/pkg/docker/README.md

 ctx: The context within which the manifest list is created.
 targetImage: The name of the image to create the manifest list for.
 imageTags: A slice of image tags to include in the manifest list.
+keychain: The keychain to use for authentication.

 **Returns:**

-ocispec.Index: The manifest list created with the input image tags.
+v1.ImageIndex: The manifest list created with the input image tags.
 error: An error if any operation fails during the manifest list creation.

 ---